SabotagePerformanceAppraisals/seattle-scrum/_posts/2021-03-29-things-ken-schwaber-intentionally-omits-from-scrum.md

 ## Scrum Does Not Contain Burndown Charts

 While the first Scrum book in 2001 did recommend burndown charts, it was quickly discovered that they could lead to a decrease in team self management through excess focus on estimates and short-term efficiencies.
 Complex work doesn't necessarily follow Newton's Laws Of Motion.
-So they're out now.
+So they've been out of Scrum's definition for years.
 Use them if you want, and understand why they're no longer prescribed in Scrum.